Sdedding/vulapipeline/contrib/README.ipv6.md

+The below report was written by BFH students in 2022 to assess the state of IPv6 support in vula and identify what needs to be fixed.

+At the time, there was some IPv6 support in some parts of vula's code but it had never been tested as was incomplete.
+Since then, IPv6 support has been improved and tested somewhat, and is now enabled in the podman test environment (which now uses IPv6 ULA addresses) for LAN traffic.

+Default route encryption over v6 remains non-working at this time.

+The eight places in the vula source code which this report identifies as needing to be updated for v6 compatibility remain unfixed, however.
+Six of them are relevant to using vula for default route encryption on a v6 network, while the other two (`peer.py` and `wg.py`) both only affect code which was used during development but is not used in practice.

+Next steps for V6:

+* Additional testing with ULA addresses, including adding a V4-only peer to the network.

+* Implement default route encryption (requires fixing the six things mentioned in the report below).

+***

 # Abstract
 We did an IPv6 compatibility analysis for the Vula project in which we sought to answer whether Vula in its current state is IPv6-compatible.
 If Vula turns out not to be compatible yet, we would perform a code analysis to determine which parts of Vula are not yet compatible.